 Are we better at 'hearing emotions' than seeing them?

-My take, from a neuroscience perspective, is that it’s about our obsession with screens, and ‘visual stimulus’ and that :
+From a neuroscience perspective, our obsession with screens, and ‘visual stimulus’ is downgrading our multi-sensory intelligence.

 Voice-only communication enhances empathic ability

 A recent study by Michael Kraus at Yale University found that people were most accurate at identifying others’ emotions when they only heard people’s voices (compared to when they looked at facial expressions alone, or looked at facial expressions and heard voices).

 Kraus did follow-up studies with Zoom (a video conference platform) in either audio-only or video + audio mode.
 Similar results.
 The researchers found that when we only listen to voice, we increase our attention to the subtleties in vocal tone.

 *(I would be curious if using all our senses, like hearing + smell + heat detection, etc., would make us more or less accurate than voice only)

 hmmm...
 Makes you wonder what Snapchat, Instagram and Facebook are doing to us as a society, no?

 Humans use a powerful feature to 'project & detect' emotion: